rossmaclean/cloudron-deploy-action/README.md

 - **Key**: environment
 - **Required**: false

+**NOTE**: The variables are not masked in the logs, unless you pass in something like ${{ secrets.environment }}

 Environment variables to be set in format `KEY1=Val1 KEY2=Val2`.
-Note that this does not clear currently set environment variables which are not overwritten.
+This does not clear currently set environment variables which are not overwritten.